-Under normal circumstances, I see psychotherapy and counseling clients by appointment Monday through Thursday in person at my psychotherapy office in downtown Santa Rosa.
-Regarding COVID-19, until it is safe to meet in person again, I am conducting all appointments via teletherapy (video).
+I see psychotherapy and counseling clients by appointment Monday through Thursday.
+I meet for in person sessions at my psychotherapy office in downtown Santa Rosa.
+I also offer telehealth appointments, where appropriate, for those who prefer remote therapy.

 Individual Psychotherapy and Counseling

 50 minutes $200 / 75 minutes $300 / 90 minutes $360

 75 minutes $300 / 90 minutes $360